beeper/sdk-docs/README.md

 Widgets are webpages that live on the sidebar of Beeper.
 They can access data from a chat in Beeper, such as messages and a list of users.
 They can also take actions, such as sending messages on the user's behalf.

 [//]: # (TODO: make this better. widgets are unique and mostly unprecedented in major chat networks; now people can have them in any)
+[//]: # (TODO: maybe have a section specifically on installing widgets? and then in "get started" i link how to install? so people can show their friends? or maybe not since the focus is on the developer)

 ## Get started in 5 minutes

 We'll set you up with a [NextJS](https://nextjs.org/) project that will provide a foundational codebase you can then build upon.

-[//]: # (TODO: add a part about toggling the feature in labs. make sure that it's also in the section on installing widgets, or maybe i just put it once overall?)

 #### Install Node